luxonis/depthai-docs-website/FAQ.md

 [![Monocular AI plus Stereo Depth for Spatial AI](https://i.imgur.com/zTSyQpo.png)](https://www.youtube.com/watch?v=sO1EU5AUq4U "Monocular AI plus Disparity Depth")

 In this case the neural inference (20-class object detection per [here](https://docs.luxonis.com/tutorials/openvino_model_zoo_pretrained_model/#run-depthai-default-model)) was run on the RGB camera and the results were overlaid onto the depth stream.
-The depthai reference Python script can be used to out`./depthai -s metaout depth_sipp -bb` is the command used to produce this video):
+The depthai reference Python script can be used to out`./depthai -s metaout depth_raw -bb` is the command used to produce this video):

 ### Stereo Neural Inference
 In this mode DepthAI runs the neural network in parallel on both the left and right stereo cameras.
 The disparity of the results are then trianglulated with the calibrated camera intrinsics (programmed into the EEPROM of each DepthAI unit) to give 3D position of all the detected features.